The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Hermite-Taylor Method

 \section{Hermite-Taylor Method}

-In this section, we briefly describe the Hermite-Taylor method, introduced by Goodrich et al. in 2005 \cite{Goodrich2005}, to handle linear hyperbolic problems.
-For simplicity, the Hermite-Taylor method is presented in 2-D using the transverse magnetic (TM$_z$) mode.
+{ In this section, for completeness, we briefly describe the Hermite-Taylor method, introduced by Goodrich et al. \cite{Goodrich2005}, to handle linear hyperbolic problems.} For simplicity, the Hermite-Taylor method is presented in 2-D using the transverse magnetic (TM$_z$) mode.
 In this situation, Maxwell's equations are simplified to

 in a domain $\Omega =[x_\ell,x_r]\times[y_b,y_t]$ and a time interval $I = [t_0,t_f]$.
 Here we assume the physical parameters $\mu$ and $\epsilon$ to be constant.
 We consider initial conditions on $H_x$, $H_y$ and $E_z$, and periodic boundary conditions.